Harry Jeffra: Life after boxing

 After retiring from competitive boxing around 1946, but fighting a few bouts as late as 1950, he coached boxing at Western Maryland College for two years and worked as an agent for Jockey Sam Palumbo, an exceptional half mile track rider.
-In 1960, he joined the staff of Pimlico Race Course in Baltimore, as a Stable Manager where he continued to work for many years.
-He was married and had two boys and two girls, sending all to college.
+In 1960, he joined the staff of Pimlico Race Course in Baltimore, as a stable manager, where he continued to work for many years.

+He was married and had two sons and two daughters, sending all to college.

 In April 1982, Jeffra was named to the Ring Boxing Hall of Fame.